 Beatriz SeratoChartered Marine Scientist, Chartered Scientist and Coastal Engineer at CH2M, Brazil

-Beatriz Serato was a Chevening Scholar at University of Southampton in 2013/2014, graduating with an MSc in Coastal Engineering.
+Beatriz Serato was a Chevening Scholar at the University of Southampton in 2013/2014, graduating with an MSc in Coastal Engineering.
 After Chevening, she was awarded a Chartership in Marine Science by the Institute of Marine Engineering, Science and Technology (IMarEST) and is now a qualified Chartered Marine Scientist and Chartered Scientist.